gabrielvincent/switcharoo/README.md

 ![image.png](imgs/swappy-20250420_000818.png)
 ![img.png](imgs/img-2.png)

+### Debugging

+Debug commands are provided to help troubleshoot desktop files, icons, default applications and launcher functionality, see [Debug.md](DEBUG.md) for detailed information about available commands and their usage.

 ### Env Variables

 - `HYPRSHELL_NO_LISTENERS`: Disable all config listeners (config file, css file, hyprland config, monitor count)
 - `HYPRSHELL_NO_ALL_ICONS`: Don't check for all icons on fs and just use the ones provided by the `gtk4` icon theme.
 - `HYPRSHELL_RELOAD_TIMEOUT`: Set the timeout for reloading the config file in milliseconds (default: `1500`).
 - `HYPRSHELL_LOG_MODULE_PATH`: Add the module path to each log message. (use with -vv)
+- `HYPRSHELL_NO_USE_PLUGIN`: Disable the use of the hyprland plugin to capture switch mode events.

 ### Feature Flags